Luisinhoas/Causal-Inference-GP1-/README.md

 ```

 The model will be: act= -14.64901(1.49014)+16.85159(video).

-Now we can perform the TSLS to check the results obtained.
+Now I can perform the TSLS to check the results obtained.

 ```{r}
 ivreg1 <- ivreg(log(act) ~ video | year, data = data)